Descanonge/tomate/doc/source/coord.rst

 Each coordinate can have a unit attribute (only cosmetic).
 It can also contain a `name_alt` attribute, a list of strings that list the possible names this coordinate/dimension can be found in the files.
-For instance, the latitude coordinate is generally called `lat` or `latitude`.
+For instance, the latitude coordinate can be found under either `lat` or `latitude`.

-The coordinate contains various methods to find a values' index.
+The coordinate contains various methods to find the index of a value.

-To scan files, this object (or any of its child class) is subclassed into a :class:`CoordScan<data_loader.coord_scan.CoordScan>`, which has additional functionnalities for scanning coordinate values.

 Time